jmm9683/GenZ_ManagementSim/redfish_emulator/Redfish_Emulator_Docker/Redfish-Interface-Emulator/README.md

 For multiple instantiations of the emulator with different files, edit the emulator_multiple.py file.
 The file has instructions in there of how to run.
 When configured to your liking, start emulator_multiple.
+Each instantion is run with -port -debug and -mockup_parent_directory options (added by I7 Senior Design Group)

 	python emulator_multiple.py